lucaswtang/Another-Test-Repository/README.md

 # Another-Test-Repository
-This is the master branch.
+This is the patch branch.